Singtel H1 earnings nearly treble to S$3.4 billion on one-off gains

 - Singtel's board has approved an interim dividend of S$0.082 per share for H1, comprising a core dividend of S$0.064 per share and a value realisation dividend of S$0.018 per share.
 PHOTO: BT FILE

-This was boosted by a net exceptional gain of S$2.05 billion mainly from the sale of a partial stake in Airtel in May and the Intouch-Gulf merger.
+This was boosted by a net exceptional gain of S$2.1 billion mainly from the sale of a partial stake in Airtel in May and the Intouch-Gulf merger.

 Excluding these one-off items, underlying net profit climbed 13.7 per cent to S$1.4 billion, from S$1.2 billion in H1 the year before.

-The increase was driven mainly by improvements at regional associates Airtel and AIS and operating companies NCS and Optus.
+The increase was driven mainly by improvements at regional associates Airtel and AIS and Opco NCS and Optus.

+NCS’ Ebit rose 41 per cent, while Optus’ Ebit increased 27 per cent, compared with the year-ago period.

 Singtel attributed this to the strong Singapore dollar.
 In constant currency terms, H1 revenue would have been up 1.9 per cent, the group said.